 Get in Touch Today

 Get in touch with our office today to start living a more comfortable life.
-You do not have to suffer from these diseases any longer.
+Patients do not have to suffer from these diseases any longer.
 Dr. Brionez has ten years of practice experience.
 Above all, she helps patients focus on their overall joint and bone health.
-The Advanced Rheumatology of Houston clinic is fully equipped to handle your rheumatologic condition.
+The Advanced Rheumatology of Houston clinic is fully equipped to handle a variety of rheumatologic conditions.
 We have an on-site lab and infusion services for advanced diagnosing and treatment options.

-So, quit suffering from a rheumatologic illness today and start calling our clinic.
+Patients can start their road to recovery for a rheumatologic illness today by calling our clinic.
 Patients can reach us by calling (281) 766-7886.
-Schedule an appointment with Dr. Brionez, and she will strive to make you as comfortable as possible.
+Patients scheduling an appointment with Dr. Brionez will find she strives to make them as comfortable as possible.
 Patients may also find additional information on the different diseases and conditions we treat below.
-You do not have to live in pain or discomfort any longer.
+There is no longer a reason to live in pain or discomfort.